 6. Food Texture

-Another difference is that with a food steamer, because the food is cooked in hot steam, the texture will be relatively soft and mushy, especially if you let the foods cook for too long.
+Another difference is that with a food steamer because the food is cooked in hot steam, the texture will be relatively soft and mushy, especially if the food cooks for too long.

 Most agree that the texture of steamed food isn’t fantastic.

-With an air fryer, however, food turns out golden brown and crispy.
+However, food turns out golden brown and crispy with an air fryer.
 It looks much better and has a far better texture to it as well.

 7. Food Taste

 Next, the taste of the food is also going to be different.
 Food usually tastes good regardless of your cooking method with an air fryer.

 Cooking that food using convection and a bit of oil produces a good flavor.
 On the other hand, with a food steamer, food often becomes a bit bland and tasteless.

 Air fryers get very hot, up to 450°, so they cook food quickly.
 Many will find the short cooking time of an air fryer very convenient.

 However, food steamers only go up to around 240°, as this is all it takes to boil water and turn it into steam.